naman14310/Interview_Prep/Coding Notes/binary tree.md

 #### 1. Preorder

-Hint : Use single stack
+Hint : Use single stack of type TreeNode*

 Approach: